Links on Android Authority may earn us a commission. Learn more.

 Read next: How to invest as a beginner

 There are some minor differences that you should know: for example, owning regular stock gives you shareholder rights and the ability to attend meetings.
-However, for most people, while the downsides of fractional shares are real, it’s still a great way to get started as you upgrade towards buying a whole share of normal stock.
+However, while the downsides of fractional shares are real for most people, it’s still a great way to get started as you upgrade towards buying a whole share of normal stock.

-Cryptocurrency is an area of investing that is extremely volatile and difficult to really trust.
-That said, you can invest as little as a few dollars into an asset like Bitcoin.
-You don’t have to buy one whole Bitcoin!
-Bitcoin is hovering at around $39,000 at the time of writing, but you can buy fractions.
-So, you can buy a few fractions of a Bitcoin up to $100 and you’ll be building your portfolio.
-You’ll need to jump through a few hoops if you sign up with the likes of Coinbase or other crypto providers or apps, but this is a necessary step to get your Bitcoin back into hard currency, so it’s worth the hassle.
+You’ll need to jump through a few hoops if you sign up with the likes of Coinbase or other crypto providers and apps, but this is a necessary step to get your cryptocurrency back into hard currency, so it’s worth the hassle.

-Should you invest your money in P2P or crypto?
+Should you invest your money in crypto?
 Is it a good idea?
-We cannot give advice.
-These are just examples of less-conventional investments that can be made with $100.
+We cannot give you that advice since everyone’s risk profile looks different.

 Not all education costs!
 There are free resources, too.
 Here’s a list.